vladshvets222/deadlock-match-win-probability-predictor/README.md

 ## How it works

 The system has two main pipelines: an offline training pipeline and a live prediction pipeline.
-It can be explained by several inependent components:
+It can be explained by several independent components:

 - **Data Collection** - retrieves historical match metadata.
 - **Preprocessing** - converts raw match metadata into polished training snapshots